manuq/agora-docs/about.md

 exists as part of other projects.
 In particular we borrow heavily from the Mozilla's platform.

+## Eta

+Eta is a set of python scripts which will take care of building all the Agora components and package them up as an application or a full system image.

 ## Sigma

 Sigma is the base system.
 Implementations might differ greatly depending on